Darryl O'Young: Intercontinental Le Mans Cup

-Darryl also entered the 2010 1000 km of Zhuhai, a race of the Intercontinental Le Mans Cup.
+O'Young also entered the 2010 1000 km of Zhuhai, a race of the Intercontinental Le Mans Cup.
 He teamed up with Prospeed Competition and Richard Westbrook for the race but the car stopped after 119 laps.

 Deutsche Tourenwagen Masters

-Darryl has been drafted into Audi's line-up for the 2010 DTM season finale in Shanghai to replace Alexandre Premat, who was dismissed by the manufacturer.
+O'Young was drafted into Audi's line-up for the 2010 DTM season finale in Shanghai to replace Alexandre Premat, who was dismissed by the manufacturer.

 Bathurst 12 Hour

-He has raced four times at the Bathurst 12 Hour GT3 endurance.
-He drove two times 2011 and 2012 for the Factory backed Audi team winning both times driving an Audi R8 LMS GT3.
-In 2015 he returned with Craft-Bamboo Racing in the Aston Martin V12 GT3 and claimed a brilliant P3 overall.
+O'Young has raced four times at the Bathurst 12 Hour.
+He drove two times 2011 and 2012 for the factory backed Audi team winning both times driving an Audi R8 LMS GT3.
+In 2015, he returned with Craft-Bamboo Racing in the Aston Martin V12 GT3 and finished third-place overall, second in class, driving with Alex MacDowall and Stefan Mücke.

 Merdeka Millennium Endurance Race

-Darryl O'Young claimed third place in the Merdeka Millennium Endurance Race at Sepang, Malaysia.
+O'Young claimed third place in the Merdeka Millennium Endurance Race at Sepang, Malaysia.
 Driving a Porsche 911 GT3R for LKM Racing, Darryl, team owner Alan Siu, and Japan's Keita Sawa completed 309 laps of the 12 hour event to finish in third place overall and first in the Pro-Am class.